Nikitha-aiml/OIBSIP/DataAnalytics-L1-CustomerSegmentation/README.md

-# 👥 Customer Segmentation using K-Means Clustering
+# 👥 Customer Segmentation using RFM Analysis and K-Means Clustering

-> **Oasis Infobyte Data Analytics Internship – Level 1 | Task 2**

-## 📖 Project Overview
+## 📌 Project Overview

-Customer segmentation is the process of dividing customers into groups based on similar characteristics and purchasing behavior.
-In this project, the **K-Means Clustering** algorithm was used to identify distinct customer segments from mall customer data.
+Customer segmentation is a data-driven approach used to group customers based on their purchasing behavior.
+In this project, customers are segmented using **RFM (Recency, Frequency, Monetary) Analysis** and **K-Means Clustering** to identify meaningful customer groups for targeted marketing strategies.

-The resulting clusters help businesses better understand their customers and create targeted marketing strategies.

 ---

 ## 🎯 Objective

-The objective of this project is to segment customers into different groups based on their **Annual Income** and **Spending Score** using the K-Means clustering algorithm.
+- Analyze customer purchasing behavior.
+- Create RFM features (Recency, Frequency, Monetary).
+- Standardize the dataset for clustering.
+- Determine the optimal number of clusters using the Elbow Method.
+- Apply K-Means Clustering.
+- Visualize customer segments and interpret the results.

 ---

 ## 🛠️ Technologies Used

 - Python
+- Jupyter Notebook
 - Pandas
 - NumPy
 - Matplotlib
+- Seaborn
 - Scikit-learn
-- Jupyter Notebook

 ---

 ## 📂 Dataset

-**Dataset Name:** Mall Customer Segmentation Dataset
+**Dataset:** `Mall_Customers_Data.csv`

-The dataset contains customer information including:
+The dataset contains customer information such as:

 - Customer ID
+- Purchase Date
+- Product Category
+- Quantity Purchased
+- Total Purchase Amount
+- Payment Method
+- Customer Age
 - Gender
-- Age
+- Churn Status
-- Annual Income (k$)
-- Spending Score (1–100)

----

-## 🔍 Project Workflow

-### 1. Data Loading
-- Imported the dataset using Pandas
-- Displayed the first few records

-### 2. Data Exploration
-- Checked dataset shape
-- Verified data types
-- Examined summary statistics
-- Checked for missing values

-### 3. Feature Selection
-The following features were selected for clustering:

-- Annual Income (k$)
-- Spending Score (1–100)

-### 4. Finding the Optimal Number of Clusters

-The **Elbow Method** was used to determine the optimal number of clusters for the K-Means algorithm.

-### 5. Model Building

-Applied the **K-Means Clustering** algorithm to group customers based on similar spending behavior.

-### 6. Cluster Visualization

-Visualized the customer segments using a scatter plot with different colors representing each cluster.

----

-## 📊 Results

-The customers were successfully divided into meaningful clusters based on their income and spending behavior.

-These clusters can help businesses:

-- Identify high-value customers
-- Develop targeted marketing campaigns
-- Improve customer retention
-- Understand purchasing patterns

 ---